microsoft/vscode-docs/docs/python/testing.md

 ## Debug tests

 You might occasionally need to step through and analyze tests in the debugger, either because the tests themselves have a code defect you need to track down or in order to better understand why an area of code being tested is failing.
-For more information on debugging or to understand how it works in VS Code see [Python debugging configurations](/docs/python/debugging.md) and the general VS Code [Debugging](/docs/editor/debugging.md) article.
+For more information on debugging or to understand how it works in VS Code, you can read the [Python debugging configurations](/docs/python/debugging.md) and general VS Code [Debugging](/docs/editor/debugging.md) articles.

 For example, the `test_decrement` functions given earlier are failing because the assertion itself is faulty.
 The following steps demonstrate how to analyze the test: